-The height for all structures with cottage housing units shall not exceed eighteen twenty feet.
-Cottage or amenity buildings-Structures with cottage housing units having pitched roofs with a minimum slope of 6:12 may extend up to twenty-fivethirty feet at the ridge of the roof.
+The height for all structures with cottage housing units shall not exceed eighteentwenty feet.
+Cottage or amenity buildings Structures with cottage housing units having pitched roofs with a minimum slope of 6:12 may extend up to twenty-fivethirty feet at the ridge of the roof.
 Height requirements for accessory structures are listed in Table 17C.110-3.

-Note: Proposed height graphic to be added above.
+[Note: Add graphic above.]
 5. Porches.